 Early eruption commonly applies to individual teeth.
-However, if many teeth erupt early, it could indicate hyperthyroidism.
-Premature eruption is when immature teeth erupt still in their bud form.
+However, if many teeth erupt early, this could indicate hyperthyroidism.
+Premature eruption is when immature teeth erupt while still in their bud form.
 This can be a result of infection or trauma to the mouth.

-The cause of early, late or premature large-scale eruption may be genetic or it could be a sign of the following:
+The cause of early, late or premature large-scale eruption can be genetic or even indicate one of the following: